 Walnut, Blue Cheese Tarte Soleil an Appetizer Recipe

-A traditional soft bread found in Provence – fougasse – is the inspiration for the walnut and blue cheese tarte soleil (a puff-pastry tart) recipe.
+Fougeasse, a traditional soft bread found in Provence, is the inspiration for the walnut and blue cheese tarte soleil (a puff pastry tart) recipe.
 The tart is best served hot or at room temperature.
 Petra Carter, the founder of le Pistou Cookery School in Uzès, made this version with cheese and walnuts.
-However, you can adjust the fillings to suit your taste, or what you have on hand.
+However, you can adjust the fillings to suit your taste or what you have on hand.

 Fougasse is a spongy bread made with white flour, yeast and olive oil and finished with savoury or sweet toppings.
 Savoury toppings might include pork rind, onions, olives, anchovies or cheese.
-On the sweet side are fleur d’oranger (orange blossom water), sugar, honey and nuts.
-Often the fougasse dough is cut before baking.
+Fleur d’oranger (orange blossom water), sugar, honey and nuts are on the sweet side.
+Often, the fougasse dough is cut before baking.
 Once baked, the slashes make the final result look like an oversized wheat kernel.
 This bread is southern France’s version of Italian focaccia.

 Tarte Soleil - Puff Pastry Appetizer